 Job Outlook

+Interpreters and translators can expect much faster than average employment growth.
+Job prospects vary by specialty and language.
 Employment change.
 Employment of interpreters and translators is projected to increase 22 percent over the 2008–18 decade, which is much faster than the average for all occupations.
 Higher demand for interpreters and translators results directly from the broadening of international ties and the large increases in the number of non-English speaking people in the United States.
 Both of these trends are expected to continue throughout the projections period, contributing to relatively rapid growth in the number of jobs for interpreters and translators across all industries in the economy.

 Demand will remain strong for translators of frequently translated languages, such as Portuguese, French, Italian, German, and Spanish.
 Demand should also be strong for translators of Arabic and other Middle Eastern languages and for the principal East Asian languages—Chinese, Japanese, and Korean.
 Demand for American Sign Language interpreters will grow rapidly, driven by the increasing use of video relay services, which allow individuals to conduct video calls using a sign language interpreter over an Internet connection.

+Technology has made the work of interpreters and translators easier.
+However, technology is not likely to have a negative impact on employment of interpreters and translators because such innovations are incapable of producing work comparable with work produced by these professionals.
 Job prospects.
 Urban areas, especially Washington, DC, New York, and cities in California, provide the largest numbers of employment possibilities, especially for interpreters; however, as the immigrant population spreads into more rural areas, jobs in smaller communities will become more widely available.

 Job prospects for interpreters and translators vary by specialty and language.
 For example, interpreters and translators of Spanish should have good job opportunities because of expected increases in the Hispanic population in the United States.
 Demand is expected to be strong for interpreters and translators specializing in healthcare and law because it is critical that information be fully understood among all parties in these areas.
 Additionally, there should be demand for specialists in localization, driven by the globalization of business and the expansion of the Internet; however, demand may be dampened somewhat by outsourcing of localization work to other countries.
 Given the shortage of interpreters and translators meeting the desired skill level of employers, interpreters for the deaf will continue to have favorable employment prospects.
 On the other hand, competition can be expected for both conference interpreter and literary translator positions because of the small number of job opportunities in these specialties.